mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

-Your \"home directory\" is the one you log in to.
+Your "home directory" is the one you log in to.
 It is defined in the file */etc/passwd* (unless some special network system is in use, in which case it is found in the output from `ypcat passwd`).